rmoore74/rogermoore.io/README.md

 # rogermoore.io
 My personal homepage.
-First attempt at a single page application using AngularJS.
+Single page application using AngularJS.
 Using the MEAN stack.